-Within that context, a resilience-savvy organization remains a step ahead of the technological curve by wisely deploying new technologies as needed to enhance not just resilience but also business operations, customer experiences, and competitive agility.
-With that in mind, Sungard AS thought leaders share their insights into five technologies that can help your organization adapt to change—and thrive.
+Within that context, a resilience-savvy organisation remains a step ahead of the technological curve by wisely deploying new technologies as needed to enhance not just resilience but also business operations, customer experiences, and competitive agility.
+With that in mind, Sungard AS thought leaders share their insights into five technologies that can help your organisation adapt to change—and thrive.

-As more organizations undertake digital transformations, and with the explosive growth in data from artificial intelligence (AI), machine learning (ML) and Internet of Things (IoT) sensors, the need for cloud-based storage has skyrocketed.
-Organizations’ data storage needs grew on average by up to 99TB from 2016 to 2018 and are expected to increase by similar amounts in the next two years, according to InformationWeek.
+As more organisations undertake digital transformations, and with the explosive growth in data from artificial intelligence (AI), machine learning (ML) and Internet of Things (IoT) sensors, the need for cloud-based storage has skyrocketed.
+Organisations’ data storage needs grew on average by up to 99TB from 2016 to 2018 and are expected to increase by similar amounts in the next two years, according to InformationWeek.

 Cloud storage is a broad term that covers many products, services and variations, says Bob Peterson, CTO Architect.
 In the Amazon Web Services (AWS) space, for example, storage options include S3, Glacier, Elastic File System, Elastic Block Store, and managed database services such as Aurora, DynamoDB and Relational Database Service.
 Each has its own data protection and management solutions that enterprises must understand how to deploy and manage properly.